bitfinexcom/bfx-report-electron/README.md

 Already complied binaries can be found on release section [release section](https://github.com/bitfinexcom/bfx-report-electron/releases)

-Download the correspondent binary according your operating system
+Download the correspondent binary according your operating system.
+Available the following binaries:

+- `AppImages` for the Linux
+- zipped `DMG` for the MacOS
+- `NSIS` installer for the Windows

+### I get some errors related to something called “FUSE”

+> AppImages require a Linux technology called Filesystem in Userspace (or short FUSE).
+The majority of systems ships with a working FUSE setup.
+However, sometimes, it doesn’t quite work.
+[This section explains](https://docs.appimage.org/user-guide/troubleshooting/fuse.html) a few solutions that fix the most frequently reported problems.

 ## Setup